JakubBartoszewicz/DeePaC/README.md

 For more information about the usage of the NVIDIA container toolkit (e.g. selecting the GPUs to use), consult the [User Guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/user-guide.html#user-guide).

+The `jbartoszewicz/deepac:latest` corresponds to the latest version of the CPU build.
+We recommend using explicit version tags instead.
 ### With pip

 We recommend setting up an isolated `conda` environment (see above).
 Alternatively, you can use a `virtualenv` virtual environment (note that deepac requires python 3):